-- Change operating speed (best performance is achieved over 10mph). - Change field working angle (best finishing at 5 to 20 degrees off previously worked). - Adjust working depth (deeper & run slower or shallower to run faster\). - Pre-work heavy trash or wet areas at a slower speed & at a different angle than final pass. - Wait for soil conditions to dry out more. - Pro-Till 20 Models: Install optional gauge wheels (if not already equipped) & ensure proper adjustment as shown in the manual. - Models with Wing Pressure Kit: Ensure the wing circuit hydraulic remote is constantly engaged in the extended direction.
+- Change operating speed (best performance is achieved over 10 mph). - Change field working angle (best finishing at 5 to 20 degrees off previously worked). - Adjust working depth (deeper & run slower or shallower to run faster). - Pre-work heavy trash or wet areas at a slower speed & at a different angle than final pass. - Wait for soil conditions to dry out more. - Ensure the wing circuit hydraulic remote is constantly engaged in the extended direction.